 Patients (and any chaperones) attending outpatient clinics or the labour ward should only come into the hospital if they are free from the symptoms of COVID-19.
 Anyone who has symptoms must not come to the hospital and should follow Government guidance on self-isolation.

-Visiting restrictions are still in place.
-These measures may change as and when the Government announces further restriction plans.
+Visiting restrictions are in place.
+The restrictions remain the same now London has entered tier 2 of the Government’s COVID-19 alert levels.
+They may change as and when the Government announces further restriction plans.

 Our Emergency Departments remain open for life-threatening conditions as well as Covid-related emergencies.